New study: CFD much better for economy, households than regulations

 Carbon Pricing + Border Adjustment = Solution

 Some of the argument against the carbon fee and dividend approach is that the money can't be spent by the government on favored programs.
 This argument whiffs two ways.
-First, returning money directly to households (actually front-loading the dividend is proposed) makes the program politically feasible.
-But the most important aspect is that a carbon price is simple to use for developing border adjustments to effectively force all major trading partner countries to adopt the same level of pricing.
+First, returning money directly to households (actually front-loading the dividend) makes the program politically feasible.
+But the most important aspect is that a carbon price is simple to use for setting up border adjustments to effectively force all major trading partner countries to adopt the same level of pricing.
 Whatever we do in California or even the entire U.S. will not solve the problem if other countries continue to increase their CO2 emissions.
 Getting an internationally enforceable program is critical to actually solving the global warming problem.